kaizendorks/dexa/README.md

     └── sample-template.md.hbs
 ```

-> Those various README.md files contain valuable information on how a stack works and how you can update the project template as well as creating your own code generators.
+> Those various README.md files contain valuable information on how a stack works and how you can update the project template as well as creating your own commands.

 Can we now test our stack?
 Yes you can test it directly from its local folder, without publishing it to git.